TL;DR

 Do I need both a fitness tracker and a workout app?

-Most serious lifters benefit from using both technologies together.
-A dedicated workout app like Kenso handles detailed session logging and progression analysis, while a fitness wearable monitors recovery and training readiness between sessions.
-This combination provides comprehensive training and health data.
+Most serious lifters benefit from using both together.
+A dedicated workout app like Kenso handles detailed session logging and progression analysis, while a wearable monitors recovery and training readiness between sessions.
+With Kenso, those wearable signals can sync in through Apple Health for a unified recovery-readiness score.

 Which technology is better for tracking progressive overload?

-Smartphone apps significantly outperform fitness wearables for tracking progressive overload.
-Apps like Kenso, Strong, and JEFIT offer detailed exercise libraries, custom program builders, and sophisticated analytics specifically designed for strength progression.
-Wearables typically lack these specialized strength training features.
+Smartphone apps significantly outperform wearables for tracking progressive overload.
+Apps like Kenso, Strong, and JEFIT offer detailed exercise libraries, custom program builders, and analytics built specifically for strength progression.
+Kenso goes further with a rule-based double-progression engine that recommends your next weight and reps after each session.
+Wearables typically lack these specialized features.

 Are expensive fitness wearables worth it for serious lifters?

-Expensive fitness wearables like the Apple Watch Series 11 ($399-$749) or Whoop 5.0 ($30/month) provide valuable biometric data for serious lifters focused on recovery optimization.
-However, they're supplementary to, not replacements for, dedicated workout tracking apps.
-The investment makes sense if you prioritize recovery metrics and training readiness indicators.
+Expensive wearables like the Apple Watch Series 11 ($399-$749) or a Whoop subscription provide valuable biometric data for lifters focused on recovery.
+However, they're supplementary to — not replacements for — dedicated workout-tracking apps.
+The investment makes sense if you prioritize recovery metrics and training-readiness indicators.

 How accurate are smartwatches for strength training workouts?

-Modern smartwatches like the Apple Watch Series 11 and Garmin Vivoactive 6 provide accurate heart rate monitoring during strength training, but they struggle with automatic rep counting and exercise recognition.
-They excel at tracking workout duration, calories burned, and heart rate zones, but require manual input for specific exercises and weights.
+Modern smartwatches like the Apple Watch Series 11 and Garmin Vivoactive 6 provide solid heart rate monitoring during strength training, but they struggle with automatic rep counting and exercise recognition.
+They're good at tracking workout duration, calories, and heart rate zones, but still require manual input for specific exercises and weights.

 What's the best budget option for workout tracking in 2026?

 For budget-conscious lifters, smartphone apps offer the best value.
-Hevy provides excellent free features with optional premium upgrades, while apps like FitNotes offer basic tracking without subscription fees.
-Free options lack advanced features like AI coaching or detailed analytics but cover essential workout logging needs.
+Hevy provides strong free features with an optional premium upgrade, and apps like FitNotes offer basic tracking with no subscription.
+Free options lack advanced features like AI coaching or detailed analytics but cover the essentials of workout logging.

 Can fitness wearables replace dedicated workout apps?